 I have since taken to hiding under stairs until the ship is seized.
 Once boarded, I am found in my dress with my hair pinned up in curls, by one of their officers and sailors.
 This is a time when having no manly whiskers is very helpful.
 He asks, "Young woman, it is strange to find a woman aboard such a ship.
 Hurry and explain yourself."

 Taken aboard the Primrose to the Baronesa Marietta, the Baronesa laughs under her breath as she sees me.
 “O Roberta, I am pleased to see you unharmed.
 Is it true you outfitted some of the Maverick's sailors with dresses?”

 “It is saving you from the judgment that the others are facing, at least for now.
-But you will need cooperate as well as to continue as Roberta.
-Instead of death or prison you will only lose your extra leg and its baggage.”
+But you will need to cooperate as well as to continue as Roberta.
+Instead of death or prison, you will only lose your extra leg and its baggage.”

 While she likes sailing; being royalty and living as such would entice her to leave her present calling.